qubalee/qubalee.github.io/_posts/2025-10-10-digitalgeosciences.md

 ## Why We Need Digital Geosciences

 A digital transformation in geoscience is essential.
 Traditional methods—often manual, localized, and discipline-specific—cannot keep up with the scale and complexity of today’s geological data.
 To advance research and improve reproducibility, we need frameworks that integrate AI, automation, and data-driven methods.
-We also need platforms that promote open data sharing, interactive visualizations, and collaboration, all while remaining inclusive, transparent, and globally accessible.
+We also need platforms that promote open data sharing, interactive visualizations, and collaboration [^1] [^2], all while remaining inclusive, transparent, and globally accessible.

 ## Core Objectives of the Platform